The Patient Journey

 Questions or Queries

-If at any point during your time with us you have any questions or queries, you can contact our brilliant Reception team.
-We are a small clinic, and have three members of our Reception desk, so you may find yourself quickly knowing each of them by name, and feeling comfortable asking them routine questions about the administration of your care.
-If the Reception team are unsure of the answer to your question, they will bring the query to either the General Manager, or our Clinical Director, who will be able to provide you a conclusive response.
+If at any point during your time with us you have any questions or queries, you can contact our brilliant Patient Services team.
+We are a small clinic, and have three members of our Patient Services desk, so you may find yourself quickly knowing each of them by name, and feeling comfortable asking them routine questions about the administration of your care.
+If the Patient Services team are unsure of the answer to your question, they will bring the query to either the General Manager, or our Clinical Director, who will be able to provide you a conclusive response.

 If your query is related to specific clinical aspects to your case, you are also free to contact your treating psychiatrist or psychologist by email at any point.